LibraryOfCongress/newspaper-navigator/README.md

 ## Introduction

 This code base explores using the <a href="http://beyondwords.labs.loc.gov/#/">*Beyond Words*</a> crowdsourced annotations of photographs, illustrations, comics, cartoons, and maps from <a href="https://chroniclingamerica.loc.gov/">*Chronicling America*</a> to finetune a pre-trained object detection model to detect visual content in historical newspaper scans.
 This finetuned model can then be used as the first step in a pipeline for automating the extraction of visual content from *Chronicling America*, as well as captions and corresponding textual content from the METZ/ALTO OCR of each *Chronicling America* page.
 This code base also contains a script for visualizing the extracted photographs, illustrations, comics, cartoons, and maps from *Chronicling America* using ResNet-18 embeddings and T-SNE.
+If you'd like to read about this work in depth, feel free to read the PDF *here* ...

 ## Dataset